seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 <br/>

 In no time at all, it was time for dinner.
 I moved again to the dormitory before the sixth bell rang.
 It seems our food was ready in the conference room.
-Charlotte and Florenzia were already there, and Ferdinand quickly came in after.
+Charlotte and Florencia were already there, and Ferdinand quickly came in after.
 Rozemyne was the last to enter.

 *……I see, so this is what they meant by the descent of the goddess.
 She really is glowing.
 Looking at Rozemyne now, anyone would be convinced of the goddess's descent.*